c-grigsby/computer-vision/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To build the app for production to the `build` folder.
+To build the app for production to the `build` folder:

 ```
  npm run build